yiwen26/WindChaser/README.md

 # WindChaser
 This is the DIRECT Project page for WindChaser group.
 This package is developed for wind power forecasting along with wind energy economic dispatch with a combination of LSTM and Q-Learning.
 The package was built and developed by wind data from wind farms in Seattle, WA.
 A GUI implementation for visualizing real-time forecasts is also available.

+As the name suggests, we 'chase' the wind by focusing on the high penetration of stochastic power generation processes into our modern grids.
+We mainly have two objectives.
+One is to utilize deep learning for training a more accurate preditor that can forecasts future wind power generation based on history.
+Another one is to utilize reinforcement learning for helping users to make decisions based on the volatile electricity price to make informed decisions.

 Group Member: Yiwen Wu, You Chen, Xiaoxiao Jia and Yize Chen

 ## License